Blog Home / Compliance / Boosting Financial Resilience: Cybersecurity Audits for Finance Teams

 To conduct effective cybersecurity audits, finance teams should follow these best practices:

-1. Map the Digital Ecosystem: Clearly identify all digital assets, including networks, devices, and software.
+• Map Digital Assets: Clearly identify all digital systems, including networks, devices, and software.

-2. Evaluate Strengths and Weaknesses: Assess the current cybersecurity measures to identify strengths and areas needing improvement (Reciprocity).
+• Evaluate Current Measures: Assess current cybersecurity measures to identify strengths and areas needing improvement (Reciprocity).

-4. Assess Recovery Capabilities: Ensure that the organisation can quickly recover from cyberattacks.
+• Assess Recovery: Make sure the organization can quickly recover from cyberattacks.

-5. Check Compliance: Verify that the organisation complies with all relevant regulations, such as GDPR, HIPAA, and others.
+• Verify Compliance: Check that the organization complies with all relevant regulations, such as GDPR, HIPAA, and others.

-6. Utilise a Governance Framework: Align security strategies with business objectives, define roles and responsibilities, and facilitate collaboration between business and information security teams (Reciprocity).
+• Use a Governance Framework: Align security strategies with business goals, define clear roles, and improve collaboration between business and IT security teams (Reciprocity).

-7. Follow the CIA Model: Emphasise Confidentiality, Integrity, and Availability when developing security policies and procedures (Reciprocity).
+• Follow the CIA Model: Focus on Confidentiality, Integrity, and Availability (CIA) when developing security policies and procedures (Reciprocity).

-8. Customise Audit Checklists: Tailor audit checklists to meet the organisation’s unique configuration of networks, devices, and software.
+• Customise Checklists: Tailor your audit checklists to fit your organization’s unique setup of networks, devices, and software.

 Johnny Meagher